 Despite its name, you don’t have to play tennis or golf to experience this injury.
 Tennis elbow indicates a strained tendon, a painful inflammatory condition which affects the forearm tendons when overloaded by repetitive use.
 Anyone who overuses their arms and wrists is prone to this injury: tree-trimmers, painters, carpenters, butchers, cooks, assembly line workers and musicians are all prone to experience a strained tendon.

 Your family physician may attest to having seen this classic type of stress injury happen to people from all walks of life: the commonality they all share is that engaging in repetitive movements, overusing one side of the body and moving their limbs in misalignment.
-Alignment is precisely how a chiropractor can help!
+Alignment is precisely how a sports chiropractor can help!
 Our expertise is to realign your body so that you move consciously and without injury.

 Acute Injuries and Overuse Injuries